 The Best Advice Ever From TV Dads

-Even the most idiotic TV dads — and there are a lot of them — impart great wisdom from time to time.
+Even the most idiotic TV dads — and there are plenty of them — impart great wisdom from time to time.
 So we rounded up some of their best advice ever.

 By Ryan Penagos